-National Direct Student Loans are made to students who are citizens or intend to become permanent residents of the United States and who demonstrate need according to the College Scholarship Service need analysis system.
+National Direct Student Loans are

+tend to become permanent residents of the United States and who demonstrate need according to the College Scholarship Service need analysis system.
 The availability of loans is contingent upon the amount of federal monies received annually by the University.
 Under the regulations of this program, undergraduate students receive priority consideration for available funds.